Babanpur

 Babanpur is a census town in Barrackpore II CD Block in Barrackpore subdivision of North 24 Parganas district in the state of West Bengal, India.
-It is close to Kolkata and also a part of Kolkata Urban Agglomeration.

 Geography

 Location

 Babanpur, Jafarpur, Mohanpur and Telenipara form a cluster of census towns around Barrackpore.

 96% of the population of Barrackpore subdivision (partly presented in the map alongside) live in urban areas.
 In 2011, it had a density of population of 10,967 per km2.
 The subdivision has 16 municipalities and 24 census towns.

 For most of the cities/ towns information regarding density of population is available in the Infobox.
 Population data is not available for neighbourhoods.
 It is available for the entire Municipal area and thereafter ward-wise.

 All places marked on the map are linked in the full-screen map.

 Police station

 Khardaha police station under Barrackpore Police Commissionerate has jurisdiction over Khardaha Municipal area and Barrackpore II CD Block.

 Demographics

 Population

 As per the 2011 Census of India, Babanpur had a total population of 8,942, of which 4,555 (51%) were males and 4,387 (49%) were females.
 Population below 6 years was 877.
 The total number of literates in Babanpur was 6,953 (86.21% of the population over 6 years).